oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 Additional Token Endpoint Response Parameters:
-: Additional response parameters returned together with the "access_token" parameter.
+: Additional response parameters returned together with the `access_token` parameter.
 New parameters MUST be separately registered in the OAuth Parameters registry as described by
   {{parameters-registry}}.